(Approved by the Executive Vice President by authority of Executive Order No. 5)

-Professional staff appointments are made in accordance with Administrative Order No. 6, Section 5 authorizing the Executive Vice President or the Executive Vice President's designee to determine which positions are eligible for placement in the professional staff program.
+Professional staff appointments are made in accordance with Administrative Order No. 6, Section 5 authorizing the Vice President for Human Resources or the Vice President for Human Resources's designee to determine which positions are eligible for placement in the professional staff program.

 Professional staff serve solely at the will of the employing official.
 Professional staff do not serve a probation period and do not attain permanent employment status.
 Professional staff appointments can be modified or ended for any reason that does not unlawfully discriminate against the employee, or violate public policy.

 Professional staff employees make essential and significant contributions in support of the University's mission of education, research, public service, and patient care.
 Accordingly, the University's Professional Staff Program is intended to support the University's commitment to:

 The professional staff compensation policy is rooted in a merit based pay for performance system and seeks to allow management flexibility within available resources in order to reward meritorious performance and create incentives for achievement.
 The compensation system for professional staff strives to achieve a balance between salary equity considerations within the position's occupational group, the employing school, college or equivalent unit, and the University at large, and external market considerations specific to the position's occupational group, the individual recruitment, and the employing organization.

 Although the professional staff employees are paid from several separate funding sources (i.e., state appropriations, hospital funds, grants and contracts, and self-sustaining activities), it is intended that the classification and compensation plan will be administered on an equitable basis for all staff members within the purview of the employing school, college or equivalent organization independent of the funding source.